 - Stryker ShapeMatch Cutting Guides (not a knee joint component itself, but a tool used in knee surgery)

-Individuals who have suffered complications from these devices should consider legal action and get a free case review.
+Individuals who have suffered complications from these devices should consider legal action.

 Are Knee Replacement Lawsuits Still Being Filed?

 At this time, most knee device lawsuits have been settled, dismissed or otherwise resolved.
-However, there are still recalls on artificial knee components happening regularly, and it is possible more lawsuits could be filed in the future.
+However, there are still recalls on artificial knee components happening regularly.
+It is possible more lawsuits could be filed in the future.

 If you believe your knee device is defective, you should talk to your doctor right away to understand your medical options and consider legal recourse.